plone/cookieplone-templates/templates/projects/monorepo/{{ cookiecutter.__folder_name }}/README.md

 ### Local Stack Deployment 📦

-Deploy a local `Docker Compose` environment that includes:
+Deploy a local Docker Compose environment that includes the following.

 - Docker images for Backend and Frontend 🖼️
-- A stack with a Traefik router and a Postgres database 🗃️
+- A stack with a Traefik router and a PostgreSQL database 🗃️
 - Accessible at [http://{{ cookiecutter.__project_slug }}.localhost](http://{{ cookiecutter.__project_slug }}.localhost) 🌐

-Execute the following:
+Run the following commands in a shell session.

 ```shell
 make stack-start